marripavan9/campaign-connect/README.md

 - Create new email campaigns with specified content, recipients, start time, end time, and frequency.
 - Edit existing campaigns to update content, recipients, start time, end time, and frequency.
 - Retrieve a list of currently active campaigns based on the provided time range.
-- Perform actions on campaigns, such as updating the state.
+- Perform actions on campaigns, such as updating the campaign status.
 - Retrieve campaign statistics, including successful and failed counts.

 ## Getting Started